yashvikothari/key-value-App/README.md

 /search?suffix=-1 would return abc-1 and xyz-1
-You only need to implement prefix & suffix functionality for search 💡 Don’t use Redis or similar prebuilt KV store Evaluation Points
-The service should have proper test coverage and it should have a Dockerfile.
+You only need to implement prefix & suffix functionality for search 💡 Don’t use Redis or similar prebuilt KV store service have proper test coverage and a Dockerfile.
-Assumptions & design decisions etc should be documented.
+Assumptions & design decisions etc are documented.

 Deployment
-If Kubernetes experience;
+If Kubernetes possible;
 Write deployment spec with 0 downtime deployments, service spec and ingress spec